15 Decades Of Breakfast

 1970s became known as the era of the cereal boom, with a wide variety of colorful cereals hitting supermarket shelves.
 Brands like Lucky Charms and Cap’n Crunch captured the imagination of children everywhere.

 Television marketing targeted kids, making breakfast cereal a staple in households across America.
 These sugary, vibrant cereals were often eaten with joy, paired with cold milk.
-The cereal boom reflected the decade’s emphasis on fun and creativity, transforming breakfast into an exciting start to the day.

 11. 1980s – Microwave Breakfast Revolution